 Smart, inventive, helpful—yes!
 But how does this improve driver comfort?

 In addition to the biometric sensing system, built into the cover are comfort features like full seat heat and venting along with adjustable lumbar support.
 Also included are wellness features to reduce fatigue and back pain such as back cushion, lumbar massage, and lumbar-focused heating.

 All of these features are adjusted based on data collection and driver feedback through a digital application available on a smartphone, which will propose adapted treatments.
 For example, the driver would be notified with a proposal to engage an automatic massage to promote better circulation and targeted heat therapy, relieving back and muscle pain.
 And, drivers will be able to adjust their position in the cabin as additional consoles and screens become available.

 IN THE INDUSTRY

 Active Wellness is also offered as an aftermarket cover system for the professional driver, called Active Wellness Express.
-It is initially aimed at truck fleets and fleet operators as a way to improve performance of drivers on the road for extended periods of time.
+It is initially aimed at truck fleets and fleet operators as a way to improve the performance of drivers on the road for extended periods of time.
 Active Wellness Express uses integrating sensors that monitor health and wellness such as heart rate, heart rate variation, breathing rate, and more.

 Active Wellness Express is an aftermarket solution that not only ensures professional drivers’ comfort while they’re in the cockpit but also helps them stay healthy when behind the wheel.
 In this way, Active Wellness Express helps drivers feel better throughout their journey.
 Active Wellness Express also senses driver energy level and indications of stress, which can help to reduce or eliminate the occurrence of driving in dangerous conditions.
 The result is a more comfortable and safer drive.